d2l-ai/d2l-en/chapter_appendix-tools-for-deep-learning/contributing.md

 ### Pull Request

-As shown in :numref:`fig_git_newpr`, go to our GitHub repo [Pull requests](https://github.com/d2l-ai/d2l-en/pulls) and select "New pull request".
+As shown in :numref:`fig_git_newpr`, go to our GitHub repo [Pull requests](https://github.com/d2l-ai/d2l-en/pulls) and select "Compare & pull request".
 This will open up a screen that shows you the changes between your edits and what is current in the main repository of the book.

 ![Pull Request.](../img/git-newpr.png)
 :width:`700px`